Practice Resources for Denturists

 • Health Professions Act: Denturists Regulation

-The Interpretive Guidance for Definition of Fit Relating to Implant Overdentures document that was previously ported over to BCCOHP from College of Denturists of BC was removed on April 5, 2024 as it was determined that it does not align with BCCOHP’s regulations and bylaws.
+The Interpretive Guidance for Definition of Fit Relating to Implant Overdentures, previously ported over to BCCOHP from the legacy College of Denturists of BC was removed from BCCOHP’s public website on April 5, 2024 to allow consideration by the Board regarding its statutory alignment with current Ministry of Health regulations and BCCOHP Bylaws

 Policy/Guideline Statements